c3r38r170/JJittai/README.md

 ## To do

-Add events triggers. (not that soon)
+Add more events triggers. (not that soon)

 Support more file formats. (webp, jsonc, mp3...)